Zhengyushan/adaptive_color_deconvolution/README.md

-# AdaptiveColorDeconvolution (ACD)
+# Adaptive Color Deconvolution (ACD)
 ============

 This is an implementation of the color normalization for histological images based on the adaptive color deconvolution as described in our paper:

-Yushan Zheng, Zhiguo Jiang, Haopeng Zhang, Fengying Xie, Jun Shi, and Chenghai Xue.
-(2019) Adaptive Color Deconvolution for Histological WSI Normalization.
-Computer Methods and Programs in Biomedicine, Accept
+Yushan Zheng, Zhiguo Jiang, Haopeng Zhang, Fengying Xie, Jun Shi, and Chenghai Xu, Adaptive Color Deconvolution for Histological WSI Normalization, Computer Methods and Programs in Biomedicine, 2019

 ## Requirements
 * TensorFlow (1.3 or later)